wp-plugins/woocommerce-discounts-plus/readme.txt

 Here is the list of the main features:

-*   Possibility of setting percentage Discounts Plus or flat (fixed) Discounts Plus in currency units.
+*   An option of setting percentage Discounts Plus or flat (fixed) Discounts Plus in currency units.
 *   Discounts Plus for product variations is supported to treat them separately or by shared quantity when discounting.
-*   Discount is better visible and is available on several locations (see below).
+*   Discount is available on several locations (see below).
-*   Discount is visible on the Checkout page
+*   You will see discount on the Checkout page
-*   Discount is visible on the Order Details page
+*   You will see discount on the Order Details page
-*   Discount is visible in WooCommerce order e-mails and invoices as well.
+*   You will see discount in WooCommerce order e-mails and invoices as well.
 *   Showing the applied discount when hovering over the item price in the cart.
-*   Possibility of easily changing the CSS of the price before and after discount.
+*   An option of easily changing the CSS of the price before and after discount.
 *   Discounts Plus can or cannot be applied if a coupon code is used, depending on configuration.
 *   HTML markup is allowed in information about the Discounts Plus offer in Product Description.
 *   Discounts Plus can be disabled more easily in the Product Options page.